denten-books/plain-text/0-intro.md

 identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
-Plain text stands in opposition to "fancy text," "text representation consisting of plain text plus added information."[^ln-uni] In the tradition of American textual criticism, "plain text" alludes to an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
+Plain text stands in opposition to "fancy text," "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
+In the tradition of American textual criticism, "plain text" alludes to an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
 Combining these two traditions, I mean ultimately to build a case for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges access to source materials, ensuring legibility and comprehension.
 I do so in contrast with other available modes of human--computer interaction, which instead privilege maximizing system--centric ideals like efficiency, speed, performance, or security.

 My use of plain text implies also a poetics of reading and writing.
 The title therefore further identifies an interpretive stance one can assume in relation